pism/pism/doc/sphinx/contributing/git-branches.rst

 PISM development loosely follows the Git branching model described in `A successful Git branching model <git-branching-model_>`_ by Vincent Driessen.\ [#]_

-PISM's repository contains two long-lived branches: `master` and `dev`.
+PISM's repository contains two long-lived branches: `main` and `dev`.

-The default branch `master` contains released code.
+The default branch `main` contains released code.
 This way users can clone
 |pism-github-url| and get the latest PISM release.

 The `dev` branch contains code that is ready to be included in the next release.